 CLS Labs and Jeffrey Binder entered into a five-year employment agreement effective October 1, 2014.
 Under the agreement, Mr. Binder serves as CLS Labs' Chairman and Chief Executive Officer and is entitled to receive an annual salary of \$150,000.
 Under the agreement, Mr. Binder is also entitled to receive a performance bonus equal to 2% of CLS Labs' annual EBITDA, up to a maximum annual cash compensation of \$1 million (including his base salary), and annual stock options, exercisable at the fair market value of CLS Labs' common stock on the date of grant, in an amount equal to 2% of its annual EBITDA up to \$42.5 million and 4% of its annual EBITDA in excess of \$42.5 million.
-On April 28, 2015, CLS Labs and the Company entered into an addendum to Mr. Binder's employment agreement whereby Mr. Binder agreed that following the merger of CLS Labs and a subsidiary of the Company, in addition to his obligations to CLS Labs to grant Mr. Binder annual stock options, as referenced above.
-Mr. Binder or continues to receive an annual salary of \$150,000 from CLS Labs for serving as its Chairman, President and Chief Executive Officer.
+On April 28, 2015, CLS Labs and the Company entered into an addendum to Mr. Binder's employment agreement whereby Mr. Binder agreed that following the merger of CLS Labs and a subsidiary of the Company, in addition to his obligations to CLS Labs, he would serve the Company and its subsidiaries in such roles as the Company may request.
+In exchange, the Company agreed to assume the obligations of CLS Labs to grant Mr. Binder annual stock options, as referenced above.
+Mr. Binder continues to receive an annual salary of \$150,000 from CLS Labs for serving as its Chairman, President and Chief Executive Officer.
 On July 20, 2016, March 31, 2017, August 23, 2017, October 9, 2017, January 5, 2018 and April 6, 2018, the Company issued Mr. Binder convertible notes in exchange for \$250,000, \$112,500, \$62,500, \$39,521, \$37,500 and \$37,500 respectively, in deferred salary, among other amounts owed to Mr. Binder by the Company.
-As of November 30, 2018 and May 31, 2018, the Company had accrued compensation due to Mr. Binder in the amount of \$0 and \$37,500.
+As of February 28, 2019 and May 31, 2018, the Company had accrued compensation due to Mr. Binder in the amount of \$0 and \$37,500.

 Effective August 1, 2015, the Company and Alan Bonsett entered into a five-year employment agreement.
 Pursuant to the agreement, Mr. Bonsett commenced serving as the Company's Chief Operating Officer on August 15, 2015.
 Under the agreement, Mr. Bonsett was entitled to receive an annual salary of \$150,000.
 Further, he was entitled to receive a performance bonus equal to 2% of the Company's annual EBITDA, up to a maximum annual cash compensation of \$1 million (including his base salary), and annual stock options, exercisable at the fair market value of the Company's common stock on the date of grant, in an amount equal to 2% of its annual EBITDA up to \$42.5 million and 4% of its annual EBITDA in excess of \$42.5 million.
 Additionally, Mr. Bonsett received a one-time signing bonus of 250,000 (post Reverse-Split) shares of restricted common stock of the Company, valued at \$327,500, which became fully vested one year from the effective date of the agreement.
-Mr. Bonsett, as an owner of Picture Rock Holdings, LLC ("PRH"), was expected to indirectly receive the benefits of the Colorado Arrangement discussed above.
-Mr. Bonsett agreed to defer his salary effective July 1, 2017; at November 30, 2018, the Company had accrued compensation due to Mr. Bonsett in the amount of \$37,500.
+Mr. Bonset, as an owner of Picture Rock Holdings, LLC ("PRH"), was expected to indirectly receive the benefits of the Colorado operations discussed above.
+Mr. Bonsett agreed to defer his salary effective July 1, 2017; at February 28, 2019, the Company had accrued compensation due to Mr. Bonsett in the amount of \$37,500.
 On October 1, 2017, the Company and Mr. Bonsett, the Company's Chief Operating Officer, mutually agreed to end his employment with the Company.
 Mr. Bonsett may provide consulting services to the Company in the future on an as needed basis.